AngelMunoz/Finny/docs/assets/docs/v1/features/cli.md

 > Please visit [Dev Server] for a more complete introduction.

-The dev server is as simple as typing `perla serve`, Perla will try to look for the `perla.jsonc` configuration file and depending on the content it will start derving the content in `localhost:7331` by default, if you're not using [Fable] this is instantaneous and you can start modyfing files right away.
+The dev server is as simple as typing `perla serve`, Perla will try to look for the `perla.json` configuration file and depending on the content it will start derving the content in `localhost:7331` by default, if you're not using [Fable] this is instantaneous and you can start modyfing files right away.
 When you use [Fable] while the dev server is running but your Fable build is still running, once it finishes the website will load as usual and recurrent changes will auto-reload as soon as the files are compiled.

-In your [perla.jsonc] look for the `devServer` object to configure it.
+In your [perla.json] look for the `devServer` object to configure it.

 ## Build Tool

-The build command is also as simple as `perla build` this will grab your `index.html` and `perla.jsonc` and produce a minified, tree-shaken, production ready courtesy of [esbuild] you can also configure
+The build command is also as simple as `perla build` this will grab your `index.html` and `perla.json` and produce a minified, tree-shaken, production ready courtesy of [esbuild] you can also configure

-In your [perla.jsonc] look for the `build` object to configure it.
+In your [perla.json] look for the `build` object to configure it.

 ## Package Manager